margherita-moretti/Roof-shape-classification/2_variable_separability/README.md

 ## Method

-Ranks candidate variables using the same percentile-gap metric used elsewhere in the paper to choose between candidate PV-detection spectral indices:
+Ranks candidate variables using the percentile-gap metric:

 ```
 separability = max(|p75_A − p25_B|, |p75_B − p25_A|)